-Master Gardener Training starts in February, 2018.
+Registration for 2018 Master Gardener Training starts in November, 2017

 Mission: The purpose of the WSU Extension Master Gardener Program is to train volunteers to be effective community educators in gardening and environmental stewardship.
 Master Gardeners provide information generated from research at WSU and other university systems.